Stephen-Won-NDR/prequal-webchat/prequal-action-say/sys_prompt.md

 Action: Inform the client they have successfully pre-qualified and offer the two final next steps.

-Output: {"action": "SAY_OFFER_OPTIONS", "say": "Generate a final message congratulating them on completing the qualification details.
-Present the two clear next steps: **(A) Schedule a call with a specialist** or **(B) Transfer to a live agent right now**.
-Ask which option they prefer."}
+Output: {"action": "SAY_OFFER_OPTIONS", "say": "Great news!
+You’re eligible to move forward with NDR’s debt relief program Would you like to chat with a debt specialist now or schedule a call?"}

 Tool (Post-Selection): Call schedule_call(lead_id) OR transfer_to_agent(lead_id) based on client response.
 Then proceed to Step 13.